-Creative Technology (CT), in a year where a magnitude of events across the globe have been postponed or cancelled, found themselves with just over a month to pull together a large-scale, stadium-size event that would normally take months of preparation.
+Creative Technology (CT), in a year where a magnitude of events across the globe have been postponed or cancelled, found themselves with just over a month to pull together a large-scale, stadium-size event for VJ Day, that would normally take months of preparation.

 The BBC decided to commemorate the 75th anniversary of VJ Day with an audio-visual spectacular located at the famous Horse Guards Parade in London, aired on 15th August on BBC One.
 It was an unprecedented opportunity to use this iconic venue, available only because of the unforeseen social distancing restrictions put in place which had halted the usual timetable of parades and public viewing access.
 CT were thrilled to be able to be a part of creating something both beautiful and monumental for people across the country to witness.

 The decision was made by the BBC to cover almost the entirety of the Horse Guards Parade with projection.
 This scaled from the Old Admiralty all the way through to Dover House.
 The huge buildings with complex geometry proved quite a challenge for the modelling team who divided the buildings into three equal sections pitting AutoCAD, Rhino and Modo against each other in a race to complete this colossal task.